 She added that “Interest in GBS has been snowballing.”
 To keep up with the daily demand for information and assistance for users of the technique, additional staff are being hired, Mitchell said, “and nearly a year after publication, the article remains one of the top 10 most viewed genomics articles on PLoS One.”

-A Feb.
-16-17 workshop on campus, for example, was filled to capacity and attracted participants — primarily plant breeders, geneticists, animal scientists and evolutionary biologists — from as far away as New Zealand.
+A February 16-17 workshop on campus, for example, was filled to capacity and attracted participants — primarily plant breeders, geneticists, animal scientists, and evolutionary biologists — from as far away as New Zealand.

 “The aspect of GBS that is most appealing is that it produces tens to hundreds of thousands of genetic markers,” said Mitchell.
 “Most plant and animal breeders are interested in using this plethora of markers to speed up the breeding process in a big way.”